dgageot/repet/documentation/workbook-en.md

 ## Add bootstrap

-To add bootstrap you can use webjars.
-You add to your pom :
+To add bootstrap you can use Webjars.
+You add to your pom:

 ```xml
 <dependency>